pintub/dataStructure-algo/DP.md

   - <details>
       <summary>canConstruct() Tabulation Approach</summary>
       <img src="resources/dp/CanConstructMemoObject.PNG" width="500" height="250" /><br/>
-      Index 3 means if "ab" can be constructed.
-How to check : If any of string in array ends with "b" AND targetString starts with "ab".
-Can be easily achieved via indexing.
+      Index 3 means if "ab" can be constructed.<br/> Use look-ahead approach here.
+At index=3 which is T, check which all words can be formed starting with "ab" by iterating over input list.
+Here, You can only form "abcd"
     </details>

 ###### :rocket: countConstruct("abcdef", {"ab", "abc", "cd", "def", "abcd"})<br/>